 Blanket campaigns are less effective than targeted promotions centered on specific items.
 One effective tactic could be creating a back-to-school shopping guide and providing your affiliates with a specific item to promote each week.

-Want to leverage the affiliate channel for major shopping seasons such as back-to-school and the holidays, but not sure how?
-Contact us and speak to one of our affiliate marketing experts.
+Contact our team to learn how to leverage the affiliate channel for major shopping seasons such as back-to-school and the holidays.